victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/15-creating-ios-list-screenlets-advanced.markdown

 Next, you'll learn how to use the `UICollectionView` class to create more complex lists in your list Screenlets.

-## Creating More Complex Lists
+## Creating Complex Lists

 Up to this point, your list Screenlets' Views have used [iOS's `UITableView` class](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableView_Class/) to display simple lists.
-As an experienced iOS developer, you probably know that although `UITableView` is great for creating simple lists, it's not so great at creating more complex lists like grids or stacks.
+As an experienced iOS developer, you probably know that although `UITableView` is great at creating simple lists, it's not so great at creating more complex lists like grids or stacks.
 For special list types like this, or your own custom lists, you should use
 [iOS's `UICollectionView` class](https://developer.apple.com/reference/uikit/uicollectionview)